paulb/clojure-utilities/README.md

 Leaving out the level option automatically selects level :1.
 Often this produces the same as level :0, but sometimes level :0 may expand more.
 See the documentation for these functions for more details.

+### Function capture

+`(capture <expression>)` captures the given `def` or `defn` expression and returns it to be evaluated in the current namespace.

+E.g., `capture defn airspeed-velocity [swallow] (:airspeed-velocity swallow))` will generate the function `airspeed-velicty` in the current namespace, and store the source code.

+Errors:
+- :op-not-supported
+- :expression-already-exists

+`(modify <expression>)` replaces an existing expression with a new version.

+Errors:
+- :op-not-supported
+- :expression-not-found

+`(local <name>)` imports the specified named expression into the current namespace.

+`(local-multi [<name> & <names>])` imports the specified named expressions into the current namespace.

+`local` and `local-multi` return no errors.
+Output is a list of found expressions.
+An empty list indicates none of the named expressions was found.

+### System

+The system is the heart of the session.
+If auto-refresh is specified in the configuration, the system controls the reloading thread.

+`(configure <key val> & <key val>)` configures allowed values inside the system.

+Currently only :ns-refresh can be configured.
+This is best left to the core loading code.

+`(start)` starts the system, including generating an auto-refresh thread when requested.

+`(stop)` stops the system.
+Stopping the system runs all declared operations in the system's `:stop` vector.
+The `:stop` vector is then cleared.
+No other changes are made to the system.

+`(reset)` stops the system via `(stop)`, clears any captured expressions, and re`(start)`s the system.

+`(system)` returns the state of the current system.
+This can be examined to see if the system is running, what stop operations have been declared, and what expressions have been captured.

 ## Todo